Aryakar12/Demo-git/README.md

 # Demo-git
-This is my first Repository
+This is my first Repository.
+Author - Arya Kar